cloudify-cosmo/docs.getcloudify.org/content/composer/installation.md

 To run in the background and detach from the current shell, prefix the command with `nohup` and end it with `&`.
 You can also use [Serv](http://github.com/nir0s/serv) to install it as a service.
 {{% /gsNote %}}

+# Composer ver 2.3 default username
+Composer 2.3 requires you to provide a username and password upon login in.
+The default username and password are:
+USERNAME: composer, PASSWORD: composer.

 ### Change the default types